What to Expect Before, During, and After a Vasectomy Procedure

-One year later and everything feels exactly the same.
+It is now one year later, and everything feels exactly the same.
 Function is exactly the same.
 Sensation is exactly the same.
-I have a friend who had the procedure as well as described a change in feeling as feeling "fuller", but I never experienced that.
+A friend of mine who had the procedure described a change in feeling as feeling "fuller," but I never experienced that.
 I was good to go once the incision healed up.

 Ultimately, the choice to have a vasectomy is each man's.
 For me, it proved to be a safe and relatively uneventful experience.
 I highly recommend it as a form of permanent birth control.

 I drove myself home from the procedure, about a fifty minute drive.
 My scrotum was numb and I didn't really notice much when the anaesthetic wore off.
 I was not sent home with any pain medication.
 Only ice and Tylenol was advised.
 Although I moved a bit slowly all night, I didn't require any Tylenol.
 I did use ice as it keeps swelling down.
 Overall, I felt like somebody had kicked me in the balls, but the discomfort was very minor.
 That night of sleep was erratic, but since I have kids, it was hard to notice too much of a difference.
 I usually sleep on my side and I tried to be careful when I rolled over, but ultimately, I slept on my back due to comfort.